 No, I don't think it is at all.
-And I simply do not 1 Α. 2 know how, you know, anybody can come to such a conclusion on the papers, as it were, particularly on 3 papers that only a few months previously had stated 4 5 quite categorically in the report of the investigation 10:39 by Dr. Chada -- the determination, sorry -- that he 6 7 didn't see any reason at that time to refer me to the 8 GMC.
-I have to, if I'm being honest with you, I am very sceptical of her consideration that I lacked 9 I have, I have no reason to believe that I 10 10:39 11 have not been fully acknowledging of alleged 12 shortcomings.
-I have described at all times, including 13 to the Inquiry, what I regarded as the mitigations 14 surrounding those, as you have referred to it, and the 15 I do not know how anybody can make a decision 10:40 context.
-16 to refer a colleague to the GMC without at least 17 meeting them, speaking to them.
-I didn't even know 18 what she looked like.
+And I simply do not 1 Α. 2 know how, you know, anybody can come to such a 3 conclusion on the papers, as it were, particularly on papers that only a few months previously had stated 4 5 quite categorically in the report of the investigation 10:39 by Dr. Chada -- the determination, sorry -- that he 6 7 didn't see any reason at that time to refer me to the 8 GMC.
+I have to, if I'm being honest with you, I am 9 very sceptical of her consideration that I lacked I have, I have no reason to believe that I 10 insiaht.
+10.39 11 have not been fully acknowledging of alleged shortcomings.
+I have described at all times, including 12 13 to the Inquiry, what I regarded as the mitigations surrounding those, as you have referred to it, and the 14 15 context.
+I do not know how anybody can make a decision 10:40 16 to refer a colleague to the GMC without at least meeting them, speaking to them.
+I didn't even know 17 18 what she looked like.
 We have never met.

-19 31 Q. Of course I should say, just to emphasise, there was 20 strong advice from Ms. Donnelly, the Employer Liaison 10 21 Adviser of the GMC, in a series of emails, of which I'm 22 sure you're familiar, strongly advising the Trust that 23 this was a case that had crossed the threshold for 24 referral?

-A. I am aware of that too, and I've never met her either.
-10:40 people would actually make contact with the person involved, do you know.
-If you're considering making an important step like referral to the GMC, I would have thought that before I would -- if I were a responsible officer I wouldn't do that without actually making direct contact and touching base with and establishing whether the perspective that you have arrived at -- in this case lack of insight -- is wholly justified and reliable.
+19 31 Q. Of course I should say, just to emphasise, there was 20 strong advice from Ms. Donnelly, the Employer Liaison 10:40 21 Adviser of the GMC, in a series of emails, of which I'm sure you're familiar, strongly advising the Trust that 22 this was a case that had crossed the threshold for 23 24 referral?
+I am aware of that too, and I've never met her either.
+25 Α. 10.40 There are two further comments I'd like to make just on 26 27 that issue.
+The latter one -- we've often heard the term "triangulation", and I'd like to introduce a new 28 29 term and that is "quadrangulation".
+I do wish that people would actually make contact with the person 1 2 involved, do you know.
+If you're considering making an important step like referral to the GMC, I would have 3 thought that before I would -- if I were a responsible 4 5 officer I wouldn't do that without actually making 10:41 direct contact and touching base with and establishing 6 7 whether the perspective that you have arrived at -- in this case lack of insight -- is wholly justified and 8 9 reliable.